nikomatsakis/rust-name-resolution-algorithm/README.md

    item is not referenced (e.g., a module can have both `use foo::*` and `use bar::*` even if both `foo` and `bar` define a struct `X`, so long as the module never refers to `X`).

+When we add macros into the mix, things get interesting.
+This is because macro expansion generates new items, which can in turn affect how paths are resolved.

+XXX not up to date

+### Compatibility with Rust

 The core algorithm is (I think) backwards compatible with Rust today (modulo bugs in today's code that accept things they should not).
 But